Accessibility Tools

 Headlands Primary School | History Narrative

 The history curriculum has been intentionally designed to ensure children develop a substantive knowledge (factual content) alongside the development of disciplinary knowledge (the action taken within a specific subject to gain knowledge) as they learn the fundamental elements of what it is to be a historian.
-Through key historical high dividend concepts, children will study a range of cultures and historical perspectives.
+Through key historical high-dividend concepts, children will study a range of cultures and historical perspectives.
 The curriculum has been designed and sequenced to equip our children with a secure, coherent knowledge about local, British and world history with an understanding of influential key people, events and time periods from the past.
 This develops both subject proficiency and deeper learning associations in order for children to construct a secure historical schema.
 Units of work have been deliberately selected and sequenced within the Long-Term Map to aid children’s retention of knowledge, utilising the principles of Cognitive Science.

 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives and the process of change over time, the diversity of societies and relationships between different groups, as well as their own identity and challenges of their time.
 (National Curriculum 2014)

 The teaching of history is driven by an enquiry question approach that seeks to capitalise on children's curiosity and prior learning.
 Units of work are structured around an overarching historical enquiry to ensure teaching is focused and children are working towards a clearly defined outcome.
 The overarching enquiry is broken down into small sub-enquiries to provide incremental progression that grows over a series of lessons to allow learning of content more manageable.
 The history pedagogy and curriculum has been developed to ensure learning is not just encountered but remembered.
 The substantive knowledge content is detailed within the unit planning and knowledge organiser; disciplinary knowledge is mapped out in the NPAT Disciplinary Knowledge Progression in History document, as well as within unit planning.
 At the heart of our approach is retrieval practice and revisiting knowledge.
-Retrieval practice involves deliberately recalling knowledge from memory to make learning more
+Retrieval practice involves deliberately recalling knowledge from memory to make learning more robust and connected.
+Units of work refer to learning from previous units to enable children to grapple with historical concepts such as 'continuity and change', and 'similarity and difference' (see links referenced below).
+Units of work have been intentionally selected and sequenced to ensure children have knowledge of historically significant men and women from a range of diverse cultures.

-Horizontal links are explicitly made e.g., Year Three children learn about the impact of the Romans on Britain in Autumn One, including the invasion, culture, the rebellionof the Celts and the Roman legacy.
+Horizontal links are explicitly made e.g., Year Three children learn about the impact of the Romans on Britain in Autumn One, including the invasion, culture, the rebellion of the Celts and the Roman legacy.
 When children learn about the Anglo-Saxons teachers will explicitly link the chronology, how the culture of the Anglo-Saxons was different to that of the Romans etc. Where there is legacy within a time period then this will be explored explicitly.
 If there is no real legacy, then this will also be explored.

 During EYFS, with reference to the NPAT Curriculum Frameworks for EYFS, children will begin to develop their historical substantive, disciplinary and conceptual knowledge through Understanding the World – Past and Present.